 The Homewood Public Library offers a wide range of services for teachers and students, from preschool through high school.

-As a person who lives or teaches in Homewood or East Hazel Crest may register for teacher privileges which allows them to check out books for classroom use for a period of six weeks.
+Any person who lives or teaches in Homewood or East Hazel Crest may register for teacher privileges which allows them to check out books for classroom use for a period of six weeks.
 Take a look at the Teacher Privileges Guidelines and Regulations.

 Schedule classroom visits at your school or bring your class to visit us at the library.
 Some of our services include story time, teaching library skills, teaching children how to care for books and other resources, learning about librarians as community helpers, and providing project research assistance.
 In order to have staff and appropriate materials available, we require registration for a visit.
 Please complete and return the downloadable Class Visit Request Form.